 The Scottish Government aims to increase sustainable economic growth - through legislation, policies actions and decisions on architecture and place making, building standards and planning.

-Perth College UHI is fully focused on training the next generation of built environment professionals, enhancing our students skills and abilities, preparing learners for employment within the construction industry sector.
+UHI Perth is fully focused on training the next generation of built environment professionals, enhancing our students skills and abilities, preparing learners for employment within the construction industry sector.

 Mainly taught within a classroom environment, practical experience is gained from site visits, field trips and laboratory workshops.